-- 1 Turn the EMU3 probe upside-down, unscrew the retaining screw and slide the bottom out as shown in Figure 3 on page 10. - 2 Remove the two screws that secure the TEB to the other probe boards as shown in Figure 9.
+- 1 Turn the EMU3 probe upside-down, unscrew the retaining screw and slide the bottom out as shown in Figure 3 on page 10. - 2 Remove the two screws that secure the TEB to the rest of the probe boards, as shown in Figure 10.

-Figure 9: Removing the TEB screws
+Figure 10: Removing the TEB screws

-3 Remove the target emulation board that is currently in the probe by gripping the edge of the board and pulling it straight out (see Figure 10 on page 22).
+3 Remove the target emulation board that is currently in the probe by gripping the edge of the board and pulling it straight out (see Figure 11).
 Store it somewhere safe and static-free for future use.

-Figure 10: Removing the TEB
+Figure 11: Removing the TEB

-The board under the TEB - the Dedicated Emulation Board (DEB), should now be visible (see Figure 11).
+The board under the TEB - the Dedicated Emulation Board (DEB), should now be visible (see Figure 12).

 4 Identify the top and bottom faces of the TEB you wish to install.
 The bottom face is distinguished by the presence of two or more flex cable connectors placed side by side.
 The top face is distinguishable by two DEB connectors along the long edges of the TEB.
-There is one 84-pin connector and one 64-pin connector, which match the DEB connectors shown in Figure 11
+There is one 84-pin connector and one 64-pin connector, which match the DEB connectors shown in Figure 12.

-Figure 11: DEB and TEB connectors
+Figure 12: DEB and TEB connectors